wwwwaterson/lh-ai-ch/README.md

 ## Features

-- Upload PDF documents
+- Upload PDF documents with validation and size limits
+- Extract text and page count from uploaded PDFs
-- View list of uploaded documents
+- View paginated list of uploaded documents
-- Search across document content
+- Search across document content with pagination
 - View individual document details with extracted text
-- Delete documents
+- Delete documents and associated files
+- Tag documents with custom labels
+- Filter documents by tag

+Uploads are validated by content type, magic bytes and size limits to ensure safe processing.

 ## Tech Stack